- Summer Jobs Program: Further Evidence of The Government of Canada’s Ideological Approach Toward Religious Charities

 - Canada Summer Jobs 2022

-No doubt you’re asking, “what is the attestation this year?” and “can we in good conscience apply?”
-As with past CSJ applications, we fully recognize that charity leaders must make up their own minds as to whether they are comfortable with the terms and conditions (the strings) attached to funding.
-To help you decide, we’ll look at the requirements for 2020 as set out in the Applicant Guide and the Articles of Agreement.
+We fully recognize that charity leaders must make up their own minds as to whether they are comfortable with the terms and conditions (the strings) attached to funding.
+To help you decide, we’ll look at the requirements for 2021 as set out in the Applicant Guide and the Articles of Agreement.

 What’s the Same?

-The 15-point eligibility criteria also remain the same.
-The 15 requirements include the obvious items:
+The 15-point eligibility criteria also remain the same, but with some modifications to the content.

 1. Meet the deadline